2018 KICKBALL LEAGUE OF ROCHESTER RULES

 No team can be forced to play an official game after the 15 minute leeway time, unless delayed due to a team currently playing a playoff or championship game.
 No team is required to wait for missing players playing in a game outside of the scheduled game.

-The opposing team will receive the average number of runs (rounded down) of the past two games (or the closest two games, if it is the start of the season) as the score of the game.
+The opposing team will receive the average number of full runs of the past or closest two games as the score of the game.
 If neither team can fulfill this obligation, they will both be asked forfeit that game with a score of 0 to 0.
-In the event that a team wins by forfeit and the team has not scored any or minimal runs in their previous two games, the average of 0 will increase to an average of 1 run for the recorded score.
+In the event that a team wins by forfeit and that team has not scored any or minimal runs in their previous two games, the average of anything less than 1 will average as 1 full run for the recorded score.

 All fielders must be in the kicking lineup/rotation and all kickers must also be a fielder at least once during game play.
 Any players that have not participated as a fielding team member must do so when they take the field in the 4th inning.